Dissertation Grants 2025

 PAYMENT OF DISSERTATION GRANTS

 After the award decision, the applicant shall submit their payment details through the grant application system.
-They must also notify related party affiliations as required by the Finnish Foundations Act.
-Dissertation grants are paid into the applicant’s account in January 2026.
+Dissertation grants are paid into the applicant’s account in January 2027.

 A grant for which sufficient payment information has not been provided will be transferred back to the Cancer Foundation Finland one year after the award decision was notified, unless otherwise agreed with the researcher.